arthurbernierjr/http-videos/anatomy-of-http-request-response-messages/README.md

 ## HTTP Status Codes

-In HTTP communication, every response message includes a *status code*, a three-digit number that indicates the result of request-response transaction.
+In HTTP communication, every response message includes a *status code*, a three-digit number that indicates the result of a request-response transaction.

 These codes fall into distinct categories, each representing a different type of response: